Big Sur California, USA Travel Guide

 Obtain sufficient U.S. Dollars in cash from ATMs in Monterey or Carmel before driving into Big Sur.

-Confirm operating hours of specific restaurants, attractions, or services before heading out.
+Check business hours of particular restaurants, attractions, or services before heading out.
 Websites or a quick phone call (if you have service) avoid disappointment.

-While Big Sur is mostly a natural landscape, it has an unique cultural history and a local group of residents.
+While The Greatest meeting of land and sea is predominantly a natural landscape, it has an unique cultural history and a local group of residents.
 Respectful interaction fosters positive relationships.

 A simple "hello," "hi," or "how's it going?" is common.
 A handshake is typical for formal introductions.
 Eye contact is usually expected.